superzip/FTBOP/ModPack-Permissions.md

-# ModPack Permissions
+## ModPack Permissions
 Credit goes to the mod developers for all of their hard work.
+Below are the documents with all needed information for modpack permission.

 [Primary Sheet](https://onedrive.live.com/view.aspx?resid=96628E67B4C51B81!161&ithint=file%2cxlsx&app=Excel&authkey=!APQ4QtFrBqa1HwM)